pitust/pitust.dev/frida-decompile-service.md

 # frida-decompile service
 Are you a bot developer and/or someone who wants a frida-decompile in their <thing>?
 If the answer is yes, then the frida-decompile service is for you!
 DM pitust#8711 to learn more.
-If you just want to look at the output, see [the page](https://pitust.dev/frida-decompile-service)

 ## API usage
 ```